-I'm an interaction designer living and working in San Francisco.
+I'm an interaction designer currently working at Airbnb.
 I graduated from Stanford University with a degree in Product Design Engineering.
 Since then, I've worked at places like Jawbone and One Kings Lane.

 I'm interested in creating usable and beautiful interfaces that solve real user needs.